 The IVA continuous performance test is a 20 minute go/no-go reaction time test, with the first 7 minutes consisting of practice trials.
 Practice trials allow the participant to understand the directions and to become familiar with the software’s presentation of stimuli.
 On each trial participants were presented with the number “1” or the number “2” either visually on the computer monitor or auditorily through a set of speakers.
 Participants were instructed to click the left mouse button whenever they see or hear “1” and to do nothing if they see or hear a “2”.There are five sets of two 50-trial blocks in this test.
 The first 50-trial block per set consisted of the target stimuli being presented approximately 80% of the time.
 The second 50-trial block of a set consisted of the target stimuli being presented approximately 20% of the time.
 This task is primarily a test of attention and response control, but also assessed individual levels of hyperactivity, both of which are commonly observed in ADHD.
 The program also measured reaction times, the number of incorrect clicks, and the number of times that the mouse is clicked prior to presentation of stimuli.
 On the basis of this information the IVA software provided a number of subscales assessing various aspects of attentional processes (Prudence, Consistency, Vigilance, Stamina, Focus, Speed, Balance, and Persistence).
 Separate scores for each aspect of performance were provided for both the visual and auditory modalities of stimulus presentation.

 Prudence is a measure of impulsivity and response inhibition based on the number of button presses that occur outside of the designated response window.
 Consistency measures the participant’s ability to stay on task and is determined by the pattern of sequential correct responses prior to an incorrect response or error.
 Vigilance is a measure of inattention based on the number of errors in the task.
 Stamina examines the reaction time differences from the beginning and end of the test.
 Focus reflects the total standard deviation of the speed of all correct responses.
 Speed consists of the reaction time of all correct responses.
-Balance examines whether the participant processes information better either visual or auditory sensations.
+Balance examines whether the participant better processes information in a visual or an auditory modality.
 For example, if a person processes information better visually, the scores will show a slider bar lining up with Visual than Auditory due to the greater amount of correct responses visually.
-Lastly, Persistence was used to assess mental or motor fatigue and is determined via the pattern of reaction times and user error rates over time.
+Lastly, Persistence was used to assess mental or motor fatigue and is determined by the pattern of reaction times and user error rates over time.

 Procedures